kiranbakale/AMI-Readme/docs/environment_advanced_network.md

   - :information_source:&nbsp; Changes to this setting currently has some known issues in certain setups - [gitlab-org/omnibus-gitlab#6594](https://gitlab.com/gitlab-org/omnibus-gitlab/-/issues/6594) and [gitlab-org/omnibus-gitlab#6590](https://gitlab.com/gitlab-org/omnibus-gitlab/-/issues/6590).
   - :information_source:&nbsp; [There are additional considerations for this setting when using Geo](https://docs.gitlab.com/ee/administration/geo/setup/database.html#postgresql-replication).
 - `geo_tracking_postgres_md5_auth_cidr_blocks` - A list of CIDR blocks allowed to access [Geo Tracking Postgres (Omnibus)](https://docs.gitlab.com/ee/administration/geo/replication/multiple_servers.html#step-3-configure-the-geo-tracking-database-on-the-geo-secondary-site).
 Default is `['0.0.0.0/0']`.

+## Configuring Internal Connection Type (IPs / Hostnames)

+The Toolkit by default uses IPs for internal connections.
+However this can be switched to use internal hostnames as discovered by Ansible via the following setting in your [`vars.yml`](environment_configure.md#environment-config-varsyml) file:

+- `internal_addr_use_hostnames` - Flag to switch the Toolkit to use internal hostnames for connections.
+Default is `false`.

+:information_source:&nbsp; On the main Cloud Providers internal hostnames are available by default (For more info - [GCP](https://cloud.google.com/compute/docs/internal-dns), [AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-naming.html), [Azure](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-name-resolution-for-vms-and-role-instances#reverse-dns-considerations)).
+Terraform output shows the hostnames for each VM.
+For On Prem installs hostnames and DNS will need to be configured separately.